Bayesian nonparametric modeling of heterogeneous populations of networks: Posterior computation

 \section{Posterior computation}

-We adapt the marginal algorithm from \citet{Escobar_West1995}, originally introduced for location-scale DP mixtures of univariate Gaussian kernels, to mixtures of CER kernels, as specified in \autoref{def_DPM_CER} and \eqref{eq:base_meas}.
+We adapt the marginal algorithm from \citet{Escobar_West1995}, originally introduced for location-scale DP mixtures of univariate Gaussian kernels, to mixtures of CER kernels, as specified in \autoref{def:def_DPM_CER} and \eqref{eq:base_meas}.
 Posterior sampling is achieved through a Gibbs sampler, following the analytical marginalization of the DP $\tilde{P}$.
-Despite the inherently complex structure of $\mathscr{G}_{\mathcal{V}}$, the distributions involved in the algorithm are available in closed form, making posterior sampling conveniently efficient.
-The algorithm consists of sequential Gibbs updates of the individual parameters $\vartheta_{l} = \left( \mathcal{G}_{l}^{m}, \alpha_{l} \right)$ from their full conditional distribution
+Despite the inherently complex structure of $\mathscr{G}_{\mathcal{V}}$, the distributions involved in the algorithm are available in closed form, which conveniently simplifies posterior sampling.
+The algorithm consists of sequential Gibbs updates of the individual location-scale parameters $\vartheta_{l} = \left( \mathcal{C}_{l}, \alpha_{l} \right)$, for $l=1, \ldots, n$, from their full conditional distribution

 where the subscript $(-l)$ denotes quantities computed after removing $\vartheta_l$ from $\vartheta^{(1:n)}$. \Autoref{eq:polya_urn_prob} represents the celebrated generalized Pólya urn scheme of \citet{Blackwell_MacQueen}, formalizing the idea that $\vartheta_l$ can either coincide with any of the distinct values in $\vartheta^{(1:n)}_{(-l)}$, that is $\vartheta_{k(-l)}^*$, with probability $\pi_{lk}$, for $k = 1, \ldots, K_{(-l)}$, or take a new value with probability $\pi_{l0}$.
 The probabilities in \eqref{eq:polya_urn_prob} are given, up to a proportionality constant, by